dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

   controls
 />

-Formulas in documents or slides would be wrapped in a special data structure named **_Foreign Formula Field_**.
-When a **_Foreign Formula Field_** gets loaded, the formula would register its dependencies to the formula engine's _Dependency_ module.
-You can assume the **_Foreign Formula Field_** as a cell in a virtual worksheet.
+Formulas in documents or slides would be wrapped in a special data structure named **Foreign Formula Field**.
+When a Foreign Formula Field gets loaded, the formula would register its dependencies to the formula engine's **Dependency** module.
+You can assume the Foreign Formula Field as a cell in a virtual worksheet.
 The advantage of this approach is that it implements formula dependency and calculation cohesively.
-Once the formula calculation is done, the operation of writing the calculation results back to the virtual worksheet would be intercepted and ultimately the results would be writen to **_Foreign Formula Field_**.
+Once the formula calculation is done, the operation of writing the calculation results back to the virtual worksheet would be intercepted and ultimately the results would be writen to Foreign Formula Field.

 > For detailed information, please check out the [Formula Engine Architecture Document](/guides/concepts-and-architecture/formula).